-- When the ABS is functioning, you may feel a pulsing in the brake lever or pedal.
+- O When the ABS is functioning, you may feel a pulsing in the brake lever or pedal.
 This is normal.
 You need not suspend applying brakes. - ABS does not function at speeds of approx. 5 km/h (3.1 mph) or below. - ABS does not function if the battery is discharged.
 When riding with an insufficiently charged battery, ABS may not function.
-Keep the battery in good condition according to the "Battery Maintenance" section.
+Keep the battery in good condition according to the "Battery Maintenance" section in the MAINTENANCE AND ADJUST-MENT chapter.